 The AAMC seeks to improve the integration of public health concepts into medical education, and enhance and expand a diverse and culturally prepared health workforce.

 Navigating a Foodborne Outbreak: Preparation for Interprofessional Practice: A free, self-paced, interactive, online module that demonstrates the importance of interprofessional practice among health professionals to improve and protect population health.

 Teaching Residents Population Health Management: This report profiles successful practices at primary care residency programs to help residency program directors incorporate population health management into education programs.

 Programs & Initiatives

-The AAMC entered into its first Cooperative Agreement with the CDC in 2000 to enhance collaborations between the academic medical and public health practice communities.
+The AAMC entered into its first cooperative agreement with CDC in 2000 to enhance collaborations between the academic medical and public health practice communities.
 Achievements of the cooperative agreement include 133 extramural grants projects among constituents, published reports, multiple cycles of a competitive grants program to improve public health content in medical education, student opportunities at CDC, and more.
-Learn more about the history of the Cooperative Agreement.